Honey Cakes. This post has been sponsored by Local Hive™. All thoughts and opinions are my own.

 - 1 egg yolk room temperature

-- 1 tsp orange zest or lemon zest, optional
+- 1 teaspoon orange zest or lemon zest, optional

 Chantilly Honey Cream